 Employees are required to request such leaves at least thirty days in advance if the need for the leave can be anticipated.
 Otherwise, they should request the leave as soon as they become aware of the need to take it.
-Employees should contact the Human Resources Department (HRD) to obtain an FMLA leave request form as much in advance of the requested leave period as possible.
+Employees should contact the Office of Human Resources to obtain an FMLA leave request form as much in advance of the requested leave period as possible.